MicroEJ/docs/GettingStarted/gettingStartedIMX93.rst

 You can also learn how to build bigger and better applications by reading our :ref:`Application Developer Guide <application-developer-guide>`.

-If you are an embedded engineer you could look at our VEE port examples at `GitHub <https://github.com/microej?q=vee&type=all&language=&sort=>`_.
-And to learn how create custom VEE ports you can read our :ref:`VEE Porting Guide <vee-porting-guide>`.
+If you are an embedded engineer, you could look at our VEE port examples at `GitHub <https://github.com/microej?q=vee&type=all&language=&sort=>`__.
+And to learn how to create custom VEE Ports, you can read our :ref:`VEE Porting Guide <vee-porting-guide>`.

 You can also follow the :ref:`Kernel Developer Guide <kernel-developer-guide>` for more information on our multi-application framework or read about our powerful wearable solution called :ref:`VEE Wear <vee-wear>`.

-Last but not least you can choose to learn about specific topics by following one of our many :ref:`trainings` ranging from how to easily debug application to setting up a Continuous Integration process and a lot of things in between.
+Last but not least, you can choose to learn about specific topics by following one of our many :ref:`trainings` ranging from how to easily debug applications to setting up a Continuous Integration process and a lot of things in between.

 ..
-   | Copyright 2024, MicroEJ Corp.
+   | Copyright 2024-2025, MicroEJ Corp.
 Content in this space is free
    for read and redistribute.
 Except if otherwise stated, modification is subject to MicroEJ Corp prior approval.
    | MicroEJ is a trademark of MicroEJ Corp.
 All other trademarks and